Updated: Jul 12

 When we are lucky enough to have a glass child share what is on the inside, we

 will see cracks.
-Like a stained-glass window, they are fragile.
+Like stained-glass, they are fragile.
 But what a most beautiful sight to behold.

 Though it has been incredibly difficult, I’ve forgiven myself for not seeing my kids when they needed me most.
 I had never heard of glass children.
 I, too, was suffering in ways most did not see.
 Through my own journey to survive the effects of reactive attachment disorder, I did not see the damage occurring to my other children.